How to get preapproved for a Capital One credit card

 If you’re a frequent traveler looking to earn points and miles toward travel expenses, the Capital One Venture Rewards Credit Card is a great option.
 This card earns an unlimited 2X miles per dollar on all purchases, which can then be redeemed for travel purchases or transferred to over fifteen different Capital One transfer partners.
-New cardholders can also earn a hefty welcome bonus of 100,000 bonus miles when they spend $20,000 in their first year.
-If this level of spending isn’t realistic for you, don’t fret; you can still earn 50,000 miles by spending $3,000 in your first three months.
+New cardholders can also earn a hefty welcome bonus of 75,000 miles once you spend $4,000 on purchases within 3 months from account opening, equal to $750 in travel.

 This travel card also comes with some nice additional perks, like up to $100 in credits toward Global Entry or TSA PreCheck membership and no foreign transaction fees on purchases made abroad.

 Capital One Quicksilver Cash Rewards Credit Card: Best for overall cash back

 - Welcome bonus: $200 cash bonus when you spend $500 in the first three months